hmrc/vat-api/public/api/conf/1.0/docs/overview.md

 ### Fraud prevention

 It is compulsory to supply fraud prevention header information for this API.
-You can use the <a href="/api-documentation/docs/api/service/txm-fph-validator-api/1.0">Test Fraud Prevention Headers API</a> to make sure your application can produce correctly formatted fraud prevention headers.
+You can use the <a href="/api-documentation/docs/api/service/txm-fph-validator-api/1.0" target="_blank">Test Fraud Prevention Headers API (opens in a new tab)</a> to make sure your application can produce correctly formatted fraud prevention headers.
 You can use this API during development and as part of your regular quality assurance checks.